belovm96/chord-detection/README.md

 ## Use Cases
 ### Docker App
+Note: Dockerized ReChord App requires GPU on your machine!
   * Clone this repository
   * Go to this repo's root directory
   * From this repo's root directory *cd ChordDetection/app*